 Baked Salmon and Ratatouille

 My family doesn't eat much fast food.
-We haven't been to McD's in over 3 years - ever since my youngest did a science experiment on food decomposition and McD's food didn't.
+We haven't been to McD's in over 3 (I'm editing this in 2017, so make that 10 years)years - ever since my youngest did a science experiment on food decomposition and McD's food didn't.
 My sweet town of Ridgefield doesn't even have any drive-through fast food joints

 or reliable cell phone reception.
 That's right.
 None.
 You can get a hamburger and fries, you just have to make it yourself, or go to a restaurant and actually get out of the car where the burger and fries are NOT served in a bag, they are served on a plate.
 Nice concept, amiright?